Your family is probably asking how their Scout makes the transition to Boy Scouts. This document

 T42 Response: Our primary method of communication is via email and our Web site.
 We also hold parent meetings

 each year.
 If necessary, we will make phone calls.
+We are adding a text message system as a additional method.

 Question: How do the families communicate with the troop?